-How to Buy the Best Organic Local Produce
+How to Buy the Best Organically Grown Local Produce

 A sensory feast awaits you in Martindale’s produce department.
 Seasons come and go: winter, spring, summer, autumn and with them sights, sounds and smells of natural vegetables, herbs, and fruit.
 Local produce provides the ultimate in freshness.
-We offer local produce when in season, and 100% of our produce is organic.
+We offer it when in season, and 100% of our produce is organically grown.
 Envision bright, cherry-red tomatoes; deep green rainbow chard standing at attention; fragrant spearmint that sends you floating throughout the store.
 Colder months find multi-colored squash of all shapes, root veggies, tasty mushrooms and more.

-During the growing season, most of the produce that tingles your senses is not only organic – it’s local – from farms less than 100 miles away.
-And the good news: our farmers deliver produce to Martindale’s the same day it’s harvested.
-During the cold winter months, most of our produce comes from warm weather regions – and yes, it’s all organic!
+During the growing season, most of the produce that tingles your senses is not only organically grown – it’s local – from farms less than 100 miles away.
+And the good news: our local farmers deliver produce to Martindale’s the same day it’s harvested.
+During the cold winter months, most of our produce comes from warm weather regions – and yes, it’s all organically grown!

 Meet Our Farmers